lingchen42/dsbra/README.md

 Analyze .fastq files for insertions, deletions, and microhomologous end joining at specified break site within reference sequence.

 ## Run On ACCRE
-1. Clone the git repo to ACCRE and enter into the directory
+1. Clone the git repo to ACCRE and cd into the directory
 ```
 git clone https://github.com/lingchen42/dsbra.git
 cd dsbra